tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 Row2             4        5        6
 ================ ======== ======== ========

-The csv file should be formated as:
+The CSV file should be formated as:

 .. code::